 Those with two or more close relatives who have developed either ovarian or breast cancer may be at a higher risk of also developing the condition.
 If those close relatives developed ovarian cancer before the age of 50, this may be a marker of a faulty family gene, which can be inherited.
 You can be tested for this gene, if eligible.

 As most cases of ovarian cancer occur after a woman has been through the menopause, the risk increases with age.
-8 out of 10 women who develop the condition will do so over the age of 50.
+Eight out of ten women who develop the condition will do so over the age of 50.

 Some studies have shown a link between egg release and ovarian cancer.
 This is thought to be because every time an egg is released from the ovary the surface is damaged and needs to be repaired.
 It is during this repair process that abnormal cells can grow.